ITISFoundation/ti-planning-tool-manual/docs/material_methods/anatomical_refs.md

-**1. **The MIDA head model [Iacono2015], developed by the IT'IS Foundation in collaboration with the US Food and Drug Administration (FDA), was used as center of the electromagnetic (EM) simulations.
+The MIDA head model [Iacono2015], developed by the IT'IS Foundation in collaboration with the US Food and Drug Administration (FDA), was used as center of the electromagnetic (EM) simulations.
 The model is derived combining multiple MRI (Magnetic Resonance Imaging) modality images (morphological T1- and T2-weighted images, and arterial spin labelling (ASL) for imaging the vascularity), and non-rigidly registered diffusion tensor imaging (DTI) data which allows